 Check the regulator on top of the cylinders to see if they are red.
 If they are red, you will need to order a new cylinder.
 If both cylinders are empty, and an urgent delivery is required there will be an extra charge of $80 - $180.

 If the regulator indicates there’s still gas in a least one of the cylinders, check for basic errors such as a pilot light having gone out.
 If you’re still not sure, call a registered gas fitter to check your appliances.

 How do I know if I have a gas leak?

 Gas has a strong ‘rotten egg’ smell added to it so it can be easily detected.
 If you suspect your gas appliances are faulty or leaking, turn off your gas supply immediately and contact us on 0800 473 976.

 Do you supply gas?

 Yes, Grey Power Electricity can take care of both your Natural Gas and LPG needs.
+By combining your electricity and gas you will receive our All Energy Discount.
 To find out more about our gas products, please click here.